stanford-ppl/spatial-doc/docs/site/tutorial/helloworld.rst

     val cksum = (result1 == {args(0).to[Int] + args(1).to[Int]}) && (result2 == args(0).to[Int]) // The {} brackets are Scala's way of scoping operations
     println("ArgTest pass? " + cksum)

 Congratulations!
 You have completed the ArgIn/Out section of the tutorial.
-Please reference the `Compiling`_ and `Synthesizing and Testing`_ sections above for a refresher on how to test your app.
+Refer back to the `targets <../targets.rst>`_ section for a refresher on how to test your app.

 Final Code